Table of Contents

 - Gather a team to begin identifying and flagging reviews that came from the review bombing.
 This team can be composed of trusted employees, friends, or family members with an account on the targeted review site.
 You’ll want to specify the date and time that the review bombing started to help narrow down the list of negatives your team will need to flag.
 You’ll still need to follow appropriate guidelines when it comes to requesting employees to take on this task (i.e. employees should not feel forced or in fear for their job security if they choose not to participate in flagging).
 Likewise, don’t offer incentives to friends or family for flagging a review, as this could negatively affect your reputation as well.

-Under an active review bomb attack, making the wrong move can reflect poorly on your online reputation, so you’ll want to carefully evaluate each suggestion to decide what will best for your business as a whole.
+Under an active review bomb attack, making the wrong move can reflect poorly on your online reputation, so you’ll want to carefully evaluate each suggestion to decide what will be best for your business as a whole.

 Need Help With Your Online Reputation?